Mayank030/PRODIGY_ML_02/README.md

 ## Tools
 To implement the project we need some of the Python Libraries installed
-• numpy
+• Numpy

-• pandas
+• Pandas

 • matplotlib

-• seaborn
+• Seaborn

-• scikit-learn
+• Scikit-learn

 ## Implementation